r-sk/r-sk.github.io/documentation/ROS/viso2_ros.md

 * Stereo odometer just needs stereo images.
 * Tf tree structure needed:
         world → odom → base_link → camera

+> Well Looks like VISO2 don't use base_footprint as its root link
+> VISO2 is preety old and back then, base_link was used as root link
+> So just omit base_footprint link in the URDF file

 * This package publishes:
         odom → base_link
 * For this to work, it needs to know: